Skip to Main Content

 What is a government document?

 Government documents are official publications produced by any government agency, such as a department of the federal government or a state agency or the United Nations.
-They come in a variety of physical formats, including books, periodicals, maps, microfiche, CD-ROMs, videotapes, and in electronic format on internet sites.
+They have been issued in a variety of physical formats, including books, periodicals, maps, microfiche, CD-ROMs, videotapes, and in electronic format on internet sites.

 Documents provide: